-Johnny Nicoloro is an award-winning artist and photographer whose signature style of double-exposures and soft-focus compositions created entirely in his camera produce unique and visually compelling pieces.
-His works have been exhibited and displayed throughout southern California and the western United States.
+Johnny Nicoloro is an award-winning artist and photographer whose signature style of double-exposures created entirely in his camera produce unique and visually compelling pieces.
+His works have been exhibited throughout southern California and the western United States.
 In December 2013 was his most recent solo exhibition Visions of Virgins 2.0 at the Latino Art Museum in the Pomona Art Colony.Previous to that Johnny completed a solo exhibition at The Gallery at 3517 W. Sunset in Los Angeles entitled Enchanted.
 A whimsical collection of florals and colored lights.

 Additional exhibits: Johnny was invited to exhibit with the Los Angeles Center for Digital Art in Electron Salon in September 2013 In April 2012 Johnny took part in T4C (Thank You for Creating) A BritWeek Presentation at Farmer's and Merchant Bank.
-Johnny was juried into in the Los Angeles Art Association group show Out There at Gallery 825 (June 2011); plus Gateway to Imagination: A National Juried Art Competition at the Farmington Art Museum in Farmington, New Mexico; Concantation: The Act of Linking Together at the Los Angeles Center for Digital Arts; and a three-month solo exhibition Colour at Ed's on Robertson in West Hollywood, all in 2010.
+Johnny was juried into in the Los Angeles Art Association group show Out There at Gallery 825 (June 2011); plus Gateway to Imagination: A National Juried Art Competition at the Farmington Art Museum in New Mexico.

 Johnny's photography was published in two coffee table books in 2012.
 His portrait of fashion designer Nick Verreos can be found in Project Runway: The Show That Changed Fashion and multiple decor photo stories are seen in Nathan Turner's American Style.
 Turner, one of Bravo's Million Dollar Decorators, has displayed and sold Johnny's art at his design gallery on Melrose Avenue in West Hollywood since 2011.

-In May of this year, his piece "Baxter" was an ArtSlant Showcase Winner and in January Johnny was awarded an Honorable Mention from the art competition Artavita.
-Last October, his piece "Jordan and Des" was again an ArtSlant Showcase Winner.
-Johnny was awarded first prize in photography from The American Art Awards in September 2012 for his piece "Raise You Up."
+In August and May of 2013 Johnny was an ArtSlant Showcase Winner.
+And in Janaruary 2013 Johnny was awarded an Honorable Mention from the art competition Artavita.
+October 2012 , he was also an ArtSlant Showcase Winner.
+Johnny was awarded first prize in photography from The American Art Awards in September 2012.
 He also took home first prize from the AAA in 2011 and 2010.
 And for the fifth year in a row he was published in the Latino Heritage Month Calendar and Cultural Guide presented by The City Of Los Angeles, September 2013.

 Additionally, the Los Angeles County coordinators of "SoCal for Jerry Brown" named Johnny the honorary photographer for Brown's 2010 gubernatorial campaign for his series of double-exposed photographs of Californians with the moniker "Jerry".

-A native of Los Angeles, Johnny earned a BA in Theatre Arts from UCLA.
+A native of Los Angeles and self-taught photographer, Johnny earned a BA in Theatre Arts from UCLA.
 Johnny has also taught Creative Photography for Personal Growth at The Village in Hollywood and has been an art and photography instructor for CoachArt, a non-profit charity providing free lessons in the arts to kids with life-threatening illnesses.
-Some of his favorite work includes pictures from two of his mission trips to Haiti with Hollywood United Methodist Church.
-The church is currently featuring a small exhibition of his Virgin Mary artwork.